embroidery-space/xsp-specs/ursa/oxs.md

   In a normalized string, the last part of the string splitted by a space is the number (we expect the number to be a solid string), and everything before it is the brand.

 - `name`: string.
-- `color`: color - Defaults to `FFFFFF` (white) for cloth/fabric and `FF00FF` (magenta) for materials.
+- `color`: rgb - Defaults to `FFFFFF` (white) for cloth/fabric and `FF00FF` (magenta) for materials.
-- `printcolor`: color - Specifies the color used for color printing on paper.
+- `printcolor`: rgb - Specifies the color used for color printing on paper.
-- `blendcolor`: color - Specifies the color blended with the base color.
+- `blendcolor`: rgb - Specifies the color blended with the base color.
 - `comments`: string.
 - `strands`: integer - The number of thread for stitching.
   If specified, it SHOULD be in the range of 1 to 6.
 - `symbol`: integer or string - Specifies the symbol used to graphically represent the color.
   It can be a decimal number representing a UTF-8 [code point](https://developer.mozilla.org/en-US/docs/Glossary/Code_point) or a string representing the actual character.
 - `symbol_courier` _by MiniStitch (UrsaSoftware_): string - Specifies the actual symbol character (for example, `A`).
-- `symbolcolor` _by XSPro Platinum (DP Software)_: color - Specifies the font color of the symbol.
+- `symbolcolor` _by XSPro Platinum (DP Software)_: rgb - Specifies the font color of the symbol.
 - `bsstrands`: integer - The number of thread for stitching back stitches and other "line" stitches.
   If specified, it SHOULD be in the range of 1 to 6.
-- `bscolor`: color - Specifies the color of a back stitch.
+- `bscolor`: rgb - Specifies the color of a back stitch.
 - `fontname` _by XSPro Platinum (DP Software)_: string - Specifies the font family (for example, `Cross Stitch Pro Platinum`) used to draw symbols of this color.
 - `metalic` _by XSPro Platinum (DP Software)_: boolean - Specifies whether the color represents a metalic thread.
 - `fluorescent` _by XSPro Platinum (DP Software)_: boolean - Specifies whether the color represents a fluorescent thread.
+- `colorcmyk`, `bscolorcmyk`, `printcolorcmyk` _by XSPro Platinum (DP Software)_: cmyk - Specifies the color of the corresponding attribute in the CMYK color model.
+  These are important for publishers who will likely print their patterns on paper, so they want to achieve high-quality thread color reproduction.

 All of these attributes except `color` are OPTIONAL.
 If the `color` attribute is missing, empty or `nil`, the application SHOULD replace it with the default color (see notes above) and notify the user about it so that they can fix the issue later.